Hedging using reinforcement learning: Contextual $k$-Armed Bandit versus $Q$-learning: Background and Methodology

-The $k$-armed bandit is a prototypical instance of RL and has been studied extensively~\cite{katehakis1987multi,auer2002finite,sutton2018reinforcement} within diverse areas such as {ad} selection, clinical trials, finance, etc..
-The setup involves a set of $k$ possible choices\footnote{The name originates from a gambler who chooses from $k$ slot machines.} and a sequence of $T$ periods.
-In each period $t = 1,...,T$ the learner makes {her} choice $i\in\{1,..,k\}$ and receives a corresponding random reward $R=R(i,t)$.
-The objective is to develop a policy that specifies the action to take at each period to maximize {the} cumulative reward
+The $k$-armed bandit is the prototypical instance of RL and has been studied extensively within various areas of practical interest~\cite{sutton2018reinforcement}.
+The setup involves a set of $k\in\mathbb{N}_+$ possible choices\footnote{The name originates from a gambler who chooses from $k$ slot machines.} and a sequence of $T$ periods.
+In each period $t = 1,...,T$ the learner chooses action $a\in\{a_1,..,a_k\}$ and receives a random reward $r_t(a) = r(a,t)$.
+The main assumption is that rewards are independent over $a$ and i.i.d.~over $t$.
+The objective is to identify a ``policy'', i.e.~a probabilistic rule of action, in order to maximize {the} cumulative expected reward:

 over the execution episode.
+In the context of derivatives hedging this form of reward-optimization corresponds to a time-additive utility functional in~\eqref{toBeMaximized}, where each $r_t$ stands for the utility of a wealth increment.
 In the \textit{contextual} $k$-armed bandit setting, the agent is faced with non-stationary reward distributions.
-In each round the agent receives {\textit{context}} about the state of the $k$-armed bandit.
-Thus the task involves both trial-and-error learning to search for the best actions but also the association of the action with the given context.

-Contextual search tasks are {an} intermediate between the $k$-armed bandit problem and the full RL problem~\cite{sutton2018reinforcement,krause2011contextual,sezener2020online}.
-They are like the full RL problem in that they involve learning a policy, but like the ordinary $k$-armed bandit problem in that each action affects only the immediate reward.
-Like any RL agent, the contextual $k$-armed bandit must trade off between \emph{exploration and exploitation}: is it better to choose a lucrative action given a context or should the agent explore in hope to find something even better?
+In each round, prior to taking its decision, the agent receives {\textit{context}} about the state of the system.
+Rewards then depend on the context in a hidden way, which has to be learned by the agent.
+For example, an agent could be presented with the tuple $(t, n_t, C_t, S_t)$ to assist the maximization of~\eqref{formulaBSD_tk}.
+The contextual bandit involves both the association of rewards with the given context but also trial-and-error learning to search for strong actions.
+Contextual search tasks are {an} intermediate between the prototypical $k$-armed bandit and the full RL problem~\cite{sutton2018reinforcement}.
+They are like the full RL problem in that they involve learning a policy, but each action affects only the immediate reward.
+Like any RL agent, the contextual $k$-armed bandit must bargain between {exploration and exploitation}: is it better to choose a lucrative action given a context or should the agent explore in hope to find something even better?
 A priori exploration implies risk in the sense that the agent must deviate from an optimal action.
-To take account of the hedging risk in this article {we employ} a \emph{risk-averse} version of CMAB.
+To take account of the hedging risk {we employ} a \emph{risk-averse} version of CMAB, which we call R-CMAB.